I help changemakers tell impactful stories that resist harm by speaking about trauma-informed storytelling.

 • Develop a concrete roadmap for scaling ethical initiatives across your organization.

-This hands-on training equips your team with the tools to share stories that resonate deeply while prioritizing safety, wellness, and ethical responsibility.
-Through real-world case studies, guided discussions, and interactive scenarios, your nonprofit will gain practical strategies for navigating the complexities of trauma-informed storytelling.
+This hands-on training equips your team or members with the tools to share stories that resonate deeply while prioritizing safety, wellness, and ethical responsibility.

 Takeaways: